sjhloco/nornir_validate/README.md

 print_result(result)
 ```

-If you wanted to changed the input file or directory either of these can be used as an argument when calling the function.
+To change the input file or directory using this method add either as an argument when calling the function.

 ```python
 result = nr.run(task=validate_task, input_file='/Users/mucholoco/nornir_validate/my_input_data.yml', directory='/Users/mucholoco/nornir_validate/')